AndiDog/phonegap-ios-navigationbar-plugin/README.md

           alert('leftnavbutton tapped')
         },
         {
-          useImageAsBackground: true
+          useImageAsBackground: true,
-          fixedMarginLeft: 13 // 13 pixels on the left side are not stretched (the left-arrow shape)
+          fixedMarginLeft: 13, // 13 pixels on the left side are not stretched (the left-arrow shape)
           fixedMarginRight: 5 // and 5 pixels on the right side (all room between these margins is used for the text label) }
     )